danielddemissie/pr-desc-cli/README.md

 | DeepInfra | `meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo` | `meta-llama/Llama-3.3-70B-Instruct`, `deepseek-ai/DeepSeek-V3`, `deepseek-ai/DeepSeek-R1-Turbo` |
 | Local     | `llama3.1`                                    | `llama3.3`, `codellama`, `deepseek-r1`                                                          |

-## Incoming Features
+## Upcoming Features

 We're constantly working to enhance `pr-desc` and streamline your development workflow.
 Here's a sneak peek at what's coming next:

-### AI-Powered PR Review & Feedback
+- ### AI-Powered PR Review & Feedback

   **Feature:** Get intelligent, AI-generated feedback on your Pull Requests. `pr-desc` will analyze the code changes and the PR description to provide suggestions for improvements, identify potential issues, and ensure consistency, acting as an automated "first reviewer."

   **Value:** Speeds up the code review process, helps maintain code quality, and ensures PRs are well-documented before human review.

-**Command Idea:** `pr-desc review [pr-url | --local]`

-### Direct PR Creation
+- ### Direct PR Creation

   **Feature:** Create new GitHub Pull Requests directly from the `pr-desc` CLI.
 This command will generate the PR description using AI and then seamlessly create the PR on GitHub, leveraging the `gh` CLI internally, without any manual piping or temporary files.

   **Value:** Automates the entire PR creation workflow, from description generation to submission, saving time and reducing manual steps.

-**Command Idea:** `pr-desc create-pr [--base <branch>] [--template <style> | --template-file <path>]`

-### PR Description Editing
+- ### PR Description Editing

   **Feature:** Update the description of an existing GitHub Pull Request using AI-generated content.
 You'll be able to specify a PR (by number or URL) and have `pr-desc` generate a new description (or refine the existing one) and apply it directly to the PR.
 This will also leverage the `gh` CLI internally.

   **Value:** Allows for easy refinement of PR descriptions after initial creation, ensuring they remain accurate and comprehensive as changes evolve.

-**Command Idea:** `pr-desc edit-pr <pr-number | pr-url> [--template <style> | --template-file <path>]`